 The matrix parameters include the shape, particle size, and pore size of the matrix, which are selected according to the specific requirements of purification.

-Matrix particle size directly affects the flash column efficiency and separation efficiency, the smaller the particle size can reach the higher column efficiency, and choose size to specific separation of the samples, after all the preparation cost to consider, the smaller the particle size of the stationary phase, the more expensive price, in order to achieve the best flash Columns efficiency is usually the smaller the particle size selection of line velocity, the greater the back pressure is higher, so the equipment requirement is high also.
+Matrix particle size directly affects the flash column efficiency and separation efficiency, the smaller the particle size can reach the higher the column efficiency, and choose size for the specific separation of the samples, after all the preparation costs to consider, the smaller the particle size of the stationary phase, the more expensive price, in order to achieve the best flash Columns efficiency is usually the smaller the particle size selection of line velocity, the greater the back pressure is higher, so the equipment requirement is high also.

-Generally, when the sample is coarse and pure, the fixed phase with large particles is usually selected, while when the sample has high added value and requires high purity and yield, the fixed phase with small particles is mostly selected.
-Therefore, the choice of fixed phase particle size should be considered from the aspects of cost, sample and purification equipment parameters.
+Generally, when the sample is coarse and pure, the fixed phase with large particles is usually selected, while when the sample has a high added value and requires high purity and yield, the fixed phase with small particles is mostly selected.
+Therefore, the choice of fixed-phase particle size should be considered from the aspects of cost, sample, and purification equipment parameters.

 Selection aperture of the porous stationary phase matrix mainly from the molecular volume of the sample to consider (Table 1 summarizes the molecular weight of the sample, sample size, and the relationship between the recommended aperture), aperture of the stationary phase is usually more than three times the size of the sample molecules, to make the sample molecular effective access to the stationary phase hole for full contact with the separation effect.
 However, for the sample molecules of polypeptides, the pore size of the stationary phase need not meet the above rules due to their long-chain structure.
 At the same time, the pore size is also related to the specific surface area.
 If other parameters are the same, the smaller the pore size is, the larger the specific surface area will be, and the size of the specific surface area will affect the separation effect and the loading situation to a certain extent.